Enhancing Process Improvement | Dr. Tobias Fehrer

 Tobias Fehrer

-Within my research, I focus on topics in data-driven business process management in general and on process mining in particular.
+Within my research, I focus data-driven business process management in general and on process mining in particular.

 Related